Local Domestic and Family Violence Committee Grants Funding Guidelines

 Privacy and disclosure information

-Women NSW, Department of Family and Community Services, will collect and store the information you provide to enable processing of the grants.
+Women NSW, Department of Communities and Justice (DCJ), will collect and store the information committees provide to enable processing of the grants.

 Funded projects will be required to agree to information about the project being used for evaluation, promotional and media purposes.
 Should your application be successful, the department may need to provide certain information to the media and members of parliament for promotional activities.

-Successful applicants will be required to obtain consent from project participants (where relevant), using the FACS Still and moving images consent form (event) for all still and moving images of participants captured by the applicant during the course of the project and provided to FACS.
+Successful applicants will be required to obtain consent from project participants (where relevant), using the DCJ Still and moving images consent form (event) for all still and moving images of participants captured by the applicant during the course of the project and provided to DCJ.
 The successful applicant will be required to provide the completed and signed consent form/s to Women NSW with the acquittal.